Recent Searches

 Simple Steps to Becoming EIU

-The College Student Affairs Program is highly devoted to enrolling a graduate student population of individuals who are diverse in regards to culture, ability, and experience.
+The M.S. in College Student Affairs Program is highly devoted to enrolling a graduate student population of individuals who are diverse in regards to culture, ability, and experience.
 Admission to the CSA Program is very competitive and restricted to individuals seeking full-time admission.
 Class size is limited to 20 to 25 students placed into a cohort-based program.
 Those seeking part-time enrollment will be considered if space is available.

 Apply to the Graduate School